-The ANH Academy Technical Working Group on curriculum enrichment aims to better understand the skills, materials and support needs of university educators teaching critical ANH linkages around the world.
+The ANH Academy Technical Working Group on Curriculum Enrichment was established in 2020 to better understand the skills, materials and support needs of university educators teaching critical ANH linkages around the world.
 By working with faculty members in different regions, it is hoped that this initiative will contribute to strengthening institutional capacities to develop and equip future researchers, practitioners and policymakers to deliver multisectoral nutrition actions.

 The Group brings together experts in ANH research, university teaching, pedagogy and capacity strengthening to co-design and implement a new training of trainers (ToT) programme.
 Specific objectives are to:

 - Develop a comprehensive needs assessment for university educators;